 Note: This document contains side effect information about lanthanum carbonate.
-Some of the dosage forms listed on this page may not apply to the brand name Fosrenol.
+Some dosage forms listed on this page may not apply to the brand name Fosrenol.

 Common side effects of Fosrenol include: dialysis graft complication, nausea, and vomiting.
 Other side effects include: dialysis graft occlusion, and abdominal pain.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, lanthanum carbonate (the active ingredient contained in Fosrenol) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking lanthanum carbonate:

 - itching, skin rash

 - vomiting of material that looks like coffee grounds, severe and continuous